• Skip to primary navigation

 Instructions

-3. Then add the first 38 g of egg whites and vanilla bean seeds and mix with a tablespoon until you have a compact mixture and set aside.
+2. Add the first egg white and vanilla and mix until you have a thick paste.

-1. Heat the heavy cream in a saucepan with the half vanilla bean previously scraped.
+1. Heat the cream with the scraped vanilla bean.

-7. Place the filled macarons in the refrigerator in a covered storage box for at least 1 hour before serving.
+5. Chill the filled macarons at least 1 hour before serving.

 Equipment